Pineapple Carrot Cake

 - 3-3/4 cups confectioners' sugar

 - In a bowl, combine the dry ingredients.
 Add the oil, eggs and baby food; mix on low speed until well blended.
 Stir in pineapple and nuts.
-Pour into two greased and floured 9-in. round baking pans.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+Pour into 2 greased and floured 9-in. round baking pans.
+Bake at 350° until a toothpick inserted in the center comes out clean, 35-40 minutes.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - For frosting, in a bowl, beat cream cheese and butter until smooth.
 Beat in vanilla and confectioners' sugar until mixture reaches spreading consistency.
 Spread between layers and over top and sides of cake.
-Garnish with nuts if desired.
+Garnish with nuts and blossoms if desired.
 Store in the refrigerator.
-Yield: 12 servings.

 This cake is so easy to make and everyone I've served it to loved it - even those who claim not to like carrot cake!